cristianrusu777/POC-WF-Technician/README.md

 ```
 ## Navigation

+Open authentication.html file and open it in a browser.

 To view the User wireframe setting, click "Authenticate"

 To view the Technician wireframe setting, click "Technician Login"